jkf87/aiicon/README.md

 Then restart Claude Code (or run `/reload-plugins`).
 Invoke with `/aiicon <topic>` or ask naturally — e.g. "AAICon 초록 docx 만들어줘".

-> **One-click install?** Claude Code does not currently ship a URL
-> scheme or marketplace entry for user-level skills (as of 2026-04).
-> The command above is the canonical install path.
-If you prefer the
-> `/plugin install` flow, the skill would need to be repackaged as a
-> plugin — at the cost of a namespaced command (`/aiicon:aiicon`
-> instead of `/aiicon`).
-Open an issue if you want that variant.

 ### Requirements